tgasla/gvirtus-kai/README.md

 Before setting up GVirtuS-KAI, ensure the following requirements are met:

-1. Kubernetes Cluster
-Install a lightweight Kubernetes distribution like [k3s](https://docs.k3s.io/installation) (or any other Kubernetes tool of your choice) on all nodes you want to include in the cluster.
+1. Kubernetes Cluster: Install a lightweight Kubernetes distribution like [k3s](https://docs.k3s.io/installation) (or any other Kubernetes tool of your choice) on all nodes you want to include in the cluster.

-2. NVIDIA GPU Operator
-On nodes equipped with a **physical NVIDIA GPU**, install the [NVIDIA GPU Operator](https://docs.nvidia.com/datacenter/cloud-native/gpu-operator/overview.html).
+3. NVIDIA GPU Operator: On nodes equipped with a **physical NVIDIA GPU**, install the [NVIDIA GPU Operator](https://docs.nvidia.com/datacenter/cloud-native/gpu-operator/overview.html).
 These nodes will be eligible to act as GVirtuS backends.
 > [!IMPORTANT]
 > Not all GPU-equipped nodes will automatically run GVirtuS backends.
 You will have the flexibility to **opt-in** specific nodes by labeling them manually.
 This provides fine-grained control over which nodes expose their GPU devices for virtualization.